Christoph Minz

 c-minz.jpg

 I am a researcher in mathematical and theoretical physics.
-My current work is on
+My research work is on

 • modular operators, modular Hamiltonian in quantum field theory, using Tomita-Takesaki theory and numerical approximation schemes,